Colorado Student Grants for College

 Teacher Education Assistance for College and Higher Education Grant Program (TEACH)

-Providing up to $4,000 in grants, the TEACH Grant is intended for those persuing an education degree and teaching in public or private schools that serve low-income students in high-needs fields.
-Requiring a four year committment as a full-time teacher, this grant does not need to be repaid unless the agreement is broken.
+The TEACH Grant is intended for those pursuing an education degree and teaching in public or private schools that serve low-income students in high-needs fields.
+Requiring a full four year committment as a full-time teacher, this grant does not need to be repaid unless the agreement is broken.
 Broken contracts result in full grant repayment.
-Eligible students must fill the following requirements:
+Students interested in the TEACH grant may also want to look into other grants available to student teachers.
+Eligible students for TEACH must fill the following requirements:

 - Be a United States citizen or eligible non-citizen